For most people, selling their house is one of the most stressful experiences they go through.

-Combine both of these and you put yourself in the best position to sell faster and for more money.
+Combine both of these and you put yourself in the best position to sell your home faster and for more money.

-According to a recent survey conducted by the National Association of Realtors, 83% of buyer’s agents said that staging made it easier for their clients to visualize the property as their future home.
+According to a recent survey conducted by the National Association of Realtors, 83% of real estate agents representing buyers said that staging made it easier for their clients to visualize the property as their future home.

-As a seller, the last thing you want is buyers having a difficult time envisioning themselves living in your home.
+As a home seller, the last thing you want is potential buyers having a difficult time envisioning themselves living in your home.

-Staging for the right buyer will help you avoid this.
+Staging for the right buyer is a tip that will help you avoid this.

 *Bonus tip – If your property will be occupied when you list it for sale, you can still use your furniture.
 There are stagers who will work with what you currently have to help transform your home to target your ideal buyer.
 Ask your real estate agent if they have contacts with any stagers and have them coordinate a consultation.